 When the hall opened in 1858—more than a year in advance of the rest of the unique institution founded by Peter Cooper—one newspaper proclaimed it was "not equaled by any room of a similar nature in the city or the United States."
 It quickly became a haven for all interested in serious discussion and debate of the vital issues of the day and it has continued that role ever since.

 It was The Great Hall, on February 27, 1860, that Abraham Lincoln delivered his "Right Makes Might" address, an appeal against the extension of slavery and a pivotal event in his quest for the Presidency.

 The Great Hall has also welcomed such innovators of social change as abolitionist Frederick Douglass, rights activist Chief Red Cloud and women's suffrage champions Susan B. Anthony and Victoria Woodhull.
 The NAACP, the American Labor Movement and the Red Cross were all born in The Great Hall.
-American presidents, beginning with Abraham Lincoln, have made transformative statements from its podium.
+American presidents, beginning with Abraham Lincoln, have made transformative statements from its lectern.
 They include Presidents Ulysses S. Grant, Grover Cleveland, Theodore Roosevelt, William H. Taft, Woodrow Wilson, William Jefferson Clinton and, most recently, President Obama.

 And it was here that the leading abolitionists spoke out against slavery, that the effort to overthrow New York's Tweed Ring was launched and the early calls went forth for women's suffrage and for the establishment of the National Association for the Advancement of Colored People.